 Since May 2018, I have acted as Co-Director of the George Washington Wilson Centre for Visual Culture, based in the School of Language, Literature, Music and Visual Culture at the University of Aberdeen.
 The Centre has recently launched its new public engagement programme - VIEW.
 Named after pioneering Victorian photographer and Aberdonian George Washington Wilson (whose important photographic collection may be accessed at the University of Aberdeen), the Centre promotes research and discussion on all topics related to visual culture, through public talks, seminars, exhibitions, performances and workshops.
 Please visit the Centre's blog for more details.

-I am a book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and a peer reviewer for The German Quarterly, Journal of Austrian Studies and Modern Languages Open.
+I am a book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and peer reviewer for The German Quarterly, Journal of Austrian Studies, Modern Jewish Studies, and Modern Languages Open.
+I have also acted as an assessor for the Bithell Dissertations Series.